SyedRahadHossain/supernova-health-check/README.md

 ## You can visit [Supernova health check](https://supernova-health-check.web.app/)

+## About Website

+    It's a website for Supernova Health Check diagnostic center.
+    This website made by React, React Bootstrap, React Router.
+    For user authentication Firebase authentication used.
+    User can authenticate by Google or Email login.

 ## Website Information:

 * The main purpose of this website is to provide diagnostics services.